 As millennials have entered the workforce over the last twenty years, more and more of them have found ways to leverage the internet and make money from home.
 Now the estimates predict that over 50% of the U.S. workforce will consist of freelancers by 2027.

 Hiring a millennial for a remote position may seem a daunting task.
-But the key to success is to understand the motives, desires, and needs of a millennial.
+But a key to success is to understand the motives, desires, and needs of a millennial.

 Let’s start at the very beginning.
 The main difference between these generations lies within the fact that Gen-X employees (born between 1965-1980) faced great technological advancements like cell phones, the Internet, and social media, during their lives, while most millennials grew up regarding these things as a regular part of daily routine.
 Undoubtedly, this fact has dramatically influenced their lives and careers.